soogeenie/MyPlaywrightProjectNew/README.md

-This is an example project for Playwrite on Java automation.
+This is an example project for Playwright on Java automation.

 ## Overview